rduncan506/healthcare-poc/README.md

+# **_Modifications have been made to the original source for a specific POC.
+This readme needs updating and will work with varying success as written._**

 # HL7 use cases with JBoss Fuse

 [HL7 over MLLP](http://www.hl7.org) is a very common transport mechanisms for systems that can speak the HL7 protocol format.
 [JBoss Fuse](http://www.jboss.org/products/fuse/download/) is a very powerful microservices-style integration platform and has a proven track record for building flexibile, resilient, highly available integration scenarios for critical health-care providers.
 Additionally, replacing legacy vendors like SeaBeyond on JCAPS is the sweet spot for these types of Fuse implementations.